noahehall/theBookOfNoah/0current/hashicorp/vagrant.md

 ### terminilogy

 - port: a number (i.e. a channel) between 1 and 65555 assigned to a tcp packet
+- virtualbox: from oracle
+- hyper-v: from microsoft

 #### virtualization terms